Be Response Ready: Where Preparation and Adaptation Go to Work

 When Readiness Is Put to Work

-This is where readiness shows up.
+This is where readiness is revealed.

 This is not about perfect execution.
 It is about consistent execution in imperfect conditions.